 Artificial lighting has the potential to result in permanent, indirect impacts to potential California tiger salamander and California red-legged frog habitat.
 Roadway lighting is already present in the project area along Sunol Boulevard between Arlington Drive and just west of the I-680 southbound off-ramp.
 Additional roadway lighting would be installed at the signalized intersections of Sunol Boulevard with the I-680 southbound and northbound ramps, and from west of the I-680 southbound off-ramp to the Castlewood Drive/Pleasanton-Sunol Road intersection.
 The number and location of lights would be determined during the detailed design phase.
 The lighting would be configured at the minimum necessary illumination level and optimal angle to restrict light to the paved roadway.
 Shields on the fixtures would be used where feasible to reduce light trespass into potential species habitat for California tiger salamander and California red-legged frog.
-Mitigation for indirect impacts to California tiger salamander and California red-legged frog from project lighting will be determined during the detailed manader and California tiger salamander and California red-legged frog from project lighting will be determined during the design phase (Measure MM-BIO-12 below).
+Mitigation for indirect impacts to California tiger salamander and California red-legged frog from project lighting will be determined during the design phase (Measure MM-BIO-12 below).